 The Earth.
-Moon, and Sun
+Moon. and Sun

-Observing Our Moon 4-5
+Observing Our Moon

-Our Solar System 6-7
+Our Solar System

 Total Eclipse of the Sun in Georgia

 can you define Astronomy?

 Basically, it is the study of the universe.
 Space is hard to study because everything is so spread out, but scientists have learned a lot about our little corner of the universe - the Milky Way!
 Join me, Arch the Dawg, to find out what's up in space!
 Georgia 4-H is a partner in public education and strives to incorporate Georgia Standards in the education materials produced for in-school use.
-The following Georgia Standards are correlated to the content delivery included in this publication:

-Georgia Standard S4E1b: Students will Evaluate strengths and limitations of models of our solar system in describing relative size, order, appearance and composition of planets and the sun.
+The following Georgia Standards are correlated to the content delivery included in this publication: Georgia Standard S4E1b: Students will Evaluate strengths and limitations of models of our solar system in describing relative size, order, appearance and composition of planets and the sun.
 Georgia Standard S4E2b: Students will develop a model based on observations to describe the repeating pattern of the phases of the moon (new, crescent, quarter, gibbous, and full).
 Georgia Standard S4E2c: Students will construct an explanation of how the Earth's orbit, with its consistent tilt, affects seasonal changes.

-Georgia Performance Standards from www.georgiastandards.org
+Georgia Performance Standards from www.georgiastandards.org Think Green!

-Think Green!
 Not just 4-H Green...but let's help do our part to recycle and reuse.
 Save this book, reread it or pass it along to a friend.
-If it's too worn, please recycle it.

-THE EARTH, MOON, AND SUN
+If it's too worn, please recycle it. 🛞 THE EARTH, MOON, AND SUN

 A moon is a natural satellite of a planet.
 Earth has only one moon, named Luna.
 Our moon is generally the brightest thing in the sky at night!
 But did you know that moonlight actually comes from the sun?
 That's true... the Moon doesn't make its own light but instead is illuminated by the Sun.
 As the Moon orbits the Earth, we can see only the part of the Moon that is lit up by the Sun.
-It takes about a month for the Moon to make its way around the Sun.
+It takes about a month for the Moon to make its way around the Earth.
 Based on the Moon's relative location to the Sun and Earth, we see something different when we look at the Moon each night.
+These are the moon phases that you'll observe and document on the next few pages!
 The Sun is a star and is the center of our solar system.
 Its gravity keeps the planets in orbit.
 The Sun provides the light and energy we need to survive!
+The Earth revolves around the sun, completing one full orbit in a year.
 The Earth rotates on its axis once every 24 hours, giving us day and night.
-The Earth revolves or orbits around the sun once a year.
 At any given time, half of the Earth will be illuminated by the Sun.
 This part of the Earth is experiencing daytime while the part not being illuminated is experiencing nighttime.
 The Earth is also tilted on its axis by 23.4 degrees.
 This means that as we orbit or revolve around the Sun, parts of the Earth point towards the Sun while other parts point away from the Sun.
 This results in our seasons!